greenelab/deep-review/all-sections.md

 ### Hardware limitations and scaling

-Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g., time, memory, energy) associated with training neural networks and using them for classification.
+Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g. time, memory, energy) associated with training neural networks and using them for classification.
 As such, neural networks have only recently found widespread use [@BQS8ClV0].

-Many have sought to curb the costs of deep learning, with methods ranging from the very applied (e.g., reduced numerical precision [@CKcJuj03; @1G3owNNps; @w6CoVmFK; @1GUizyE8e]) to the exotic and theoretic (e.g., training small networks to mimic large networks and ensembles [@1AhGoHZP9; @1CRF3gAV]).
+Many have sought to curb the costs of deep learning, with methods ranging from the very applied (e.g. reduced numerical precision [@CKcJuj03; @1G3owNNps; @w6CoVmFK; @1GUizyE8e]) to the exotic and theoretic (e.g. training small networks to mimic large networks and ensembles [@1AhGoHZP9; @1CRF3gAV]).
 The largest gains in efficiency have come from computation with graphics processing units (GPUs) [@F3e4wfzQ; @NSgduYNT; @IULiPa6L; @13KjSCKB2; @1FocAi7N0; @BQS8ClV0], which excel at the matrix and vector operations so central to deep learning.
 The massively parallel nature of GPUs allows additional optimizations, such as accelerated mini-batch gradient descent [@NSgduYNT; @IULiPa6L; @aClNvbyM; @fNkl8HFz].
-However, GPUs also have a limited quantity of memory, making it difficult to implement networks of significant size and complexity on a single GPU or machine [@F3e4wfzQ; @CCS5KSIM].
+However, GPUs also have a limited quantity of memory, making it difficult to implement networks of useful size and complexity on a single GPU or machine [@F3e4wfzQ; @CCS5KSIM].
 This restriction has sometimes forced computational biologists to use workarounds or limit the size of an analysis.
 For example, Chen et al. [@12QQw9p7v] aimed to infer the